Once Bitten, Twice Shy

 "I promise to be nice."

 She rolled her eyes and kissed his cheek.
 "All right, you.
 I'll see you up there in a few.
-If you don't come in thirty minutes, then Al and I will send out the search party."
-She left the hallway and Scorpius faced Lorcan.
+If you don't come in fifteen minutes, then Al and I will send out the search party."
+She left the corridor, and Scorpius faced Lorcan.

 "I promised to be nice, but I never said I wouldn't bite."
 He approached Lorcan and halted when the Ravenclaw raised his wand.
 He held up his hands.
 "Hey, I'm not putting you in danger, Lorcan."